patrick-kidger/equinox/docs/pattern.md

     Finally, we should never re-override a method.
 Once a subclass implements a method, that's it.

 This idea is very simple.
-Now, let's take a deep dive on why this is such a neat pattern. :)
+Now, let's take a deep dive on why this is such a neat pattern, and how Equinox offers special tools to support this.

 ## Level 1: Abstract base classes (ABCs) as interfaces